Sukkot

 - Orders need to be placed directly with Sunflower Bakery via their website before noon on Thursday, September 25.
 Pickup at OT on Tuesday, September 30.

-- At checkout, under Pickup or Delivery, choose Special Pickup Locations and select 9/30 Congregation Olam Tikvah in the dropdown menu.
+- At checkout, under Pickup or Delivery, choose Sukkot Pickup Locations (September 30-October 6) and select 9/30 Congregation Olam Tikvah 12-4 in the dropdown menu.

 - If you have any trouble with the order, please email info@sunflowerbakery.org